This blog post was originally posted on November 19, 2014, and was updated on September 11, 2017.

 Address: Carrer de Montcada, 22

 Like to eat?
 Join us on a food tour!
-Our Tastes, Tapas & Traditions of Barcelona Food Tour explores Born and Barceloneta, two of Barcelona’s most historic neighborhood, and is a great way to try many of the best local restaurants, bars, and bodegas, learning about Spanish and Catalan cuisine and tasting the specialties of each stop!
+Our Tastes & Traditions of Barcelona Food Tour explores Born and Barceloneta, two of Barcelona’s most historic neighborhood, and is a great way to try many of the best local restaurants, bars, and bodegas, learning about Spanish and Catalan cuisine and tasting the specialties of each stop!
 Take a look at the video below to see why you should definitely book your spot!